FifiTeklemedhin/Spotify-Project/README.md

     python<version> main.py
     ```
 - if the command above does not work, refer to [this site](https://www.python.org/downloads/) and to download `python3` manually **into `root`**

+&nbsp;
+# Using the App
+It's finally time to use the app!
+Below is a quick walkthrough of each page and how to interact with it.

+## Home:
+Home is an informational page with details on what my project does, why I chose to develop it, and more.

+## Prediction Game:
+A quick trivia form before the user gets into the analysis.
+    - Enter number and words into each mini quiz and press `submit`  to guess the user's listening habits.
+    - The input fields will turn green or red depending on whether you are correct or not.

+## Track History:
+Navigate to this page and it will display the user's top songs in the short, middle, and long term (of all time).

+## Recommendations
+This page generates song recommendations based from random genres or danceability levels, top artists or tracks.
+Click on a button to get random songs.
+If you refresh the page, the recommendations will automatically regenerate with recommendations based on the top artists.

+## Analysis
+More complex analysis of artists to balance out `Track History` page.
+Click on links to navigate to an artist or song.
+Note that some green text is simply bolded